 The Land Use Authority shall review and approve submitted applications for land use and development as provided in this title.
 The following general requirements shall apply to an application required by this title.

 Application Forms.
 Submitted applications shall be on forms provided by the City, and with the required documentation outlined on such application in quantities as reasonably required by the Zoning Administrator for each particular type of land use application.
 Applicants shall submit all applications to the Zoning Administrator for review to ensure compliance with the requirements as outlined in this title.[1]
 Application forms may be amended, added to, and updated by the Zoning Administrator from time to time as necessary to ensure that applicants are informed as to the requirements for an application to be complete and to ensure that the City can successfully evaluate each application for compliance with this Ordinance and all other governing laws, land use regulations, applicable land use decisions, ordinances, and standards.

+Unless otherwise specified, all land use applications shall require the following items

+Current survey of the property related to the application.

+Current title report, including but not limited to existing easements, liens, and other property encumbrances.

+An owner/agent agreement or owner consent form if the applicant is not the owner.

 City Initiated Applications.
 The Zoning Administrator, Planning Commission, or City Council may initiate any action under this title without an application.
 Notice, hearing, and other procedural requirements of this title shall apply to an application initiated by the City.